 To Learn More about the program or to order a copy of the Deleading Compliance Program Click Here.

 The QP2 certification program requires the presence of a competent person on all lead paint removal projects.
-KTA is a licensed provider of the SSPC C.3 “Supervisor/Competent Person Training for Deleading of Industrial Structures” and the SSPC C.5 “Supervisor/Competent Person Refresher” training courses.
-The 4-day C.3 and the 8-hour C.5 courses are offered at the KTA facilities in Pittsburgh, PA at various times throughout the year as “open registration courses,” or can be delivered at your facility under private contract.
+KTA is a licensed provider of the SSPC C.5 “Supervisor/Competent Person Refresher” training courses.
+The 8-hour C.5 courses are offered at the KTA facilities in Pittsburgh, PA at various times throughout the year as “open registration courses,” or can be delivered at your facility under private contract.

-To Learn More about the C.3 and C.5 courses, or to register for a course, Click Here.
+To Learn More about the C.5 courses, or to register for a course, Click Here.

 Prior to submission to the SSPC, KTA can perform a review of the completed QP-2 application and required documentation.
 This review will assist in verifying that the application package is complete, contains all required information, and identifies any potential deficiencies in the submittals based on QP-2 requirements.
 This type of review can be critical, as QP-2 requirements include multiple “critical items” that, if they are not addressed, can result in immediate rejection of the application.